Houston's Richard Carranza named NYC Schools Chancellor

 de Blasio said he offered the job to Carranza on Sunday night.
 He will earn the same base salary that he made in Houston, $345,000.

-Carranza said he still has some work to finish up in Houston as well as finding a place to live in New York City.
+He said he still has some work to finish up in Houston as well as find a place to live in New York City.

+"As the son of blue collar workers and a lifetime educator, it is an honor to serve New York City's 1.1 million children as Schools Chancellor," said Carranza.

 VIDEO: Carranza's full remarks